gravelCompBio/GraphPattern2vec/README.md

 ```

 ## Utilizing the Model
-### downloading a needed file
+### downloading needed file

-1) Double check you downloaded the data/ folder (see download repostory section )
+1) Confirm prerequisite data has been downloaded (see download repostory section)
-2) Navigate to your way inside GraphPattern2vec-main folder in the termimal and run jupyter lab
+2) Navigate to GraphPattern2vec-main folder in the termimal and run jupyter lab  (Name Change?)

 ```
 jupyter lab
 ```
 #### once in the jupyter lab navigate to either
-#### ------ graphpattern2vec_process-multithread-Edited2022
+#### ------ graphpattern2vec_process-multithread-Edited2022  (name change needed?)
-- for measureing an accurate ROC
+- for measuring accuracy of the model (AUC-ROC)

 or
-#### ------ graphpattern2vec_process-multithread-PREDICTION-Edited2022.ipynb
+#### ------ graphpattern2vec_process-multithread-PREDICTION-Edited2022.ipynb  (Name change?)
 - for generating perdictions
-- ROC in this file does not represeint the overall accuracy
+- ROC in this file does not represent the overall accuracy

 # Before running the link prediction in either notebook generate your own embeddings  !!!!!!
 PLEASE READ THIS SECTION !!!!!!